-With it’s own elected government, I think it’s hard to argue with Somaliland being recognised as a country.
+With its own elected government, I think it’s hard to argue with Somaliland being recognised as a country.
 The government declared independence from Somalia nearly 20 years ago in 1991 but there isn’t a single country or major international body that sees it as an independent country.

 Somaliland is, for all intent and purposes, a country.
-Many people who try to visit every country in the world visit Somaliland and count it as Somalia, simple because it’s so scary to go to Somalia!
+Many people who try to visit every country in the world visit Somaliland and count it as Somalia, simply because it’s so scary to go to Somalia!
 But it’s cheating.
 If you really want to have visited every country in the world, you have to visit Somaliland AND Somalia.

-If you see where this small island is on the map you’d be very surprised to hear that it’s actually part of the Eurozone.
+Once you see where this small island is on the map you’d be very surprised to hear that it’s actually part of the Eurozone.
 Reunion is owned by the French so therefore isn’t added to the UN list of countries.
 Just under a million people call this remote island home.
 It’s well worth a visit with a volcano, waterfalls, beaches and loads more to enjoy.
 In my opinion, not a country though.

 58. St Helena

 Similar to Reunion, it is owned by the French, you’ll find it in the middle of Madagascar and Mozambique (nearly 10,000 KM from Paris).
-Mayotte is an interesting one because even though the French run the island and it’s officially part of the Eurozone, Comoros actually lays claim to it.
+Mayotte is an interesting one because even though the French-run the island and it’s officially part of the Eurozone, Comoros actually lays claim to it.
 A quarter of a million people live in Mayotte, and they must be happy with the French because they voted to keep that status after a referendum in 2009.
 In my opinion, not a country though.

 Did you know?